JBrianGordon/healthy-hearing-basic/README.md

 If you have made a successful connection, you should now be able to access the MySQL server from the main _MySQL Connections_ list.

+### Import a copy of the database
+**Note:** This will be updated in the future when we upgrade our database importing process Once you access the MySQL server on your VM with MySQL Workbench, you should be able to import a copy of the HH database using the _Data Import/Restore_ function from the _MANAGEMENT_ section of the _Administration_ tab.

+You only have to select the `.sql` file you would like to import and the _Default Target Schema_ as a target.

 ### Check status of and run database migrations
 It's possible that you will need to run migrations after importing a copy of the database.
 You can check the status of and run database migrations with the following commands:
 ```bash